 NRF has been conducting its annual graduation spending survey since 2007 to see how Americans will celebrate high school and college graduates each spring.

-- Total expected spending was $5.8 billion
+- Total spending is expected to reach $5.8 billion

 - 2019: After graduation: Where this year’s grads will find jobs

 - 2018: Graduation spending to reach $5.2 billion

 - 2017: Graduation spending to reach record-high $5.6B

 - 2016: Americans to spend $5.4 billion on graduation gifts

 - 2015: Graduates make room for electronics, cash after graduation

 Results of NRF’s graduation spending survey are released each year in May.

 More consumer trends

 Tailored Brands focuses on tech to attract a new generation of men’s clothing buyers